alexkyllo/alexkyllocom/content/about.md

 In the realm of data science, reproducibility is one of the areas I'm most passionate about.
 When putting together an analysis for a paper or presentation, it's tempting to do things in a manual fashion, but scripting your process goes a long way toward building credibility.
+I want to make that easier for myself and others.

 I've contributed Python web programming and cloud DevOps support to [Curate Science](https://curatescience.org/), a non-profit site for encouraging